By Elise Mackanych

 A second-year student in IND’s automotive restoration program, Avalos-Feehan decided to attend the Academy for its focus not only on the mechanical aspects of automobile restoration but also on the artistic aspect of design.
 “I’ve always loved vintage cars,” said Avalos-Feehan.
 “I always wanted to learn how to take apart cars and put them back together.
 To do the artistic part is wonderful; they are pieces of artwork.
 That’s why I chose this school.”

 Growing up in Monterey and working in cafes at the Concours d’Elegance as a teen, receiving the Phil Hill Scholarship hit home for Avalos-Feehan.
-“It was so cool to go back after I’d worked there as a 15-year-old, to be there in a different capacity.”
+“It was so cool to go back after I’d worked there as a 17-year-old, to be there in a different capacity.”

-Avalos-Feehan, who was working full-time in healthcare, applied for the scholarship with the hopes of enrolling in more classes at the Academy.
+Avalos-Feehan applied for the scholarship with the hopes of enrolling in more classes at the Academy.
 Once the application was released, she pushed herself to complete her projects as she pulled together her portfolio.
 Her portfolio demonstrates her passion for working with her hands, showcasing projects of a restored racing Camaro, a reupholstered vintage car seat, and sculptures from her metal class.

 When speaking with Avalos-Feehan, her passion for restoring automobiles and her love for learning are apparent.
 The only thing that was more apparent was her love for learning.
 As a newly minted recipient of the Phil Hill Scholarship, she is now enrolled full-time at the Academy, taking courses in automotive design to deepen and enhance her knowledge and passion for automobiles.